Lewis727/blockchain_decentralization_and_performance/README.md

 This repo contains code and datasets for the research on blockchain governance decentralization and performance.

-To replicate my signature work results, please run <i>Analysis.ipynb<i>
+To replicate my signature work results, please run <i>Analysis.ipynb</i>

 ## File Description:
 <br><i>profile_data</i>: this dataset include basic platform information as well as decentralization data